Download Geckodriver for Firefox & Selenium

 What is GeckoDriver in Selenium?

-Before Selenium 3, Mozilla Firefox browser was the default browser for Selenium.
-After Selenium 3, testers need to initialize the script to use Firefox using GeckoDriver explicitly.
-Selenium uses W3C Webdriver protocol to send requests to GeckoDriver, which translates them into a protocol named Marionette.
-Firefox will understand the commands transmitted in the form of Marionette protocol and executes them.
+Before Selenium 3, the Mozilla Firefox browser was the default browser for Selenium.
+After Selenium 3, testers must initialize the script to use Firefox through GeckoDriver explicitly.
+Selenium uses the W3C WebDriver protocol to send requests to GeckoDriver, which translates them into a protocol named Marionette.
+Firefox then understands the commands transmitted in the Marionette protocol format and executes them.

 How to Download and Install GeckoDriver in Selenium